vitejs/vite/docs/guide/ssr.md

 - Treat all dependencies as `noExternal`
 - Throw an error if any Node.js built-ins are imported

+## SSR Resolve Conditions

+By default package entry resolution will use the conditions set in [`resolve.conditions`](../config/shared-options.md#resolve-conditions) for the SSR build.
+You can use [`ssr.resolve.conditions`](../config/ssr-options.md#ssr-resolve-conditions) and [`ssr.resolve.externalConditions`](../config/ssr-options.md#ssr-resolve-externalconditions) to customize this behavior.

 ## Vite CLI

 The CLI commands `$ vite dev` and `$ vite preview` can also be used for SSR apps.
 You can add your SSR middlewares to the development server with [`configureServer`](/guide/api-plugin#configureserver) and to the preview server with [`configurePreviewServer`](/guide/api-plugin#configurepreviewserver).